olgatsiouri1996/siRNA-mapped-to-Niben-length-distribution/README.md

-This pipeline describes the collection,calculation and plotting of siRNA length distribution that map to the *Nicotiana benthamiana* transcriptome
+This pipeline describes the collection,calculation and plotting of siRNA length distribution that map to the *Nicotiana benthamiana* transcriptome.
-The Nicotiana benthamiana v2.6.1 transcriptome was downloaded from [solgenomics.net](https://solgenomics.net/ftp/genomes/Nicotiana_benthamianaV261/Nbenthamiana_Annotation/)
+The *Nicotiana benthamiana* v2.6.1 transcriptome was downloaded from [solgenomics.net](https://solgenomics.net/ftp/genomes/Nicotiana_benthamianaV261/Nbenthamiana_Annotation/)

 ## Dependences/Installation
 1. docker